HIPAA Compliance vs Certification

 Furthermore, you have to obtain certification via a course offered by a third-party while compliance is an internal affair.
 Both are great options to promote your services as HIPAA certified or compliant accordingly.
 Doing so will help assure your business partners, patients, and contractor that your business takes information protection seriously.

+Healthcare trends show that technology becomes a crucial part of all major processes.
 If you are a healthcare service provider looking for a HIPAA-compliant medical software development company, ISI Technology is your go-to solution provider.
 Speak to us today!